 It was my dream job to be a labor and delivery nurse, and I was lucky enough to work in a progressive, family-centered hospital in the birth center for several years before becoming pregnant with my firstborn.

-I planned a water birth because I had been really impressed with the ones I had attended.
+I planned a water birth because I had been impressed with the ones I had attended.
 However, at our 28-week visit, we learned that the baby was breech.
-We tried exercises, chiropractic adjustments, moxibustion, even handstands in the pool!
+We tried exercises, chiropractic adjustments, moxibustion, and even handstands in the pool!
 Finally, I decided that if she was going to turn, she would.
 And if not, then for some reason her birth was meant to unfold in a different way.
-During this time I came across the video of the “natural Caesarian” on YouTube.
+During this time I came across the video of the “natural Caesarian" on YouTube.

 I was enthralled and brought my ideas to my OB.
 He agreed to do his best to help us have a gentle Cesarean.